-Fettuccine con Funghi Porcini Recipe
+Fettuccine con Funghi Porcini Recipe (Fettuccine with Porcini Mushrooms)

 We shared photos of this fettuccine con funghi di porcini on social media and our inbox imploded, everyone wanted the recipe.
 Well, we do love a good white sauce and porcini mushrooms are delicious regardless if they’re dried, frozen, or at their peak freshness in the fall so here you go!

 In Calabria, Italy we’re based just 45 minutes away from the mountainous region on Sila, a national park.
 Sila has incredible mushrooms, but the porcini are truly out of this world!
 Lina and Salvatore are expert mushroom forager, and with Lina’s inexplicable good luck she always exits the heavily wooded area with a huge bag of safe to eat funghi.

 When we can’t find mushrooms we stop at The Official Mushroom Forager’s home (we don’t know his name but know his address) and he always seems to have a bag of something delicious and fresh for us to take home.
 If you are familiar with fresh porcini mushrooms just know that they are huge!
 In fact, they can weigh up to 1kg and be as big as your head.
 They’re meaty and have such a unique taste, there’s not anything quite like them.

 In order to enjoy porcini mushrooms throughout the year we wash, cut, and freeze them.
 But when fresh porcini are not available we use dried.

 We enjoy porcini mushrooms in all of its shapes and forms, which includes dried.
 However, we usually only use dried porcini mushrooms for risotto or a baked dish, not pasta.
 If you only have access to dried porcini mushrooms use them!
 This fettuccine con funghi porcini will be delicious and you’ll have the bonus of being able to use the porcini water to boil the pasta which infuses the flavor into the noodles.